michaeljarizala/data-discovery-dashboard/README.md

 Next, install the project in your machine

-**yarn**
 ```
 $ yarn install
 ```
 > **NOTE:**
-> You may also use the `npm` command if your prefer, feel free to substitute it with the `yarn` command.
+> If you prefer, you may also use the `npm` command - feel free to substitute it with `yarn`.
 But for simplicity of this documentation, I will use Yarn as the reference from hereon.
 > ```
 > $ npm install
 > ```